yudong-94/personal-website/_posts/blogs/2024-06-02-VizSummaryWithGPT.md

     }
 </style>

-In [a past article](https://yudong-94.github.io/personal-website/blog/TextAnalyticsWithGPT/), I walked through how to summarize and categorize text using the OpenAI API.
+In [a past article](https://yudong-94.github.io/personal-website/blog/TextAnalyticsWithGPT/), I explored how to summarize and categorize text using the OpenAI API.
 In this post, I will take it one step further and show you how to integrate web scraping into this workflow to extract structured data info from a series of web pages.

 ### Context